ssmirr/appdev-chapters/active-record.md

 Then _boom_ — our class `Contact` has now inherited[^activerecord] a _tremendous_ number of powerful methods, most of them related to **creating, reading, updating, and deleting records in a database table**.

-[^activerecord]: Actually, these methods mostly come from our grandparent class `ActiveRecord::Base` rather than our parent class `ApplicationRecord`.
-We'll go into this detail later.
+[^activerecord]: Actually, these methods mostly come from our grandparent class `ActiveRecord::Base` rather than our immediate parent class `ApplicationRecord`.
+We'll go into these details later.

 We call these database-related classes **models**, and we place them in the `app/models` folder.
 They talk to the database for us, contain most of our business logic, and are, in many ways, the heart of our applications.